UTogether2020: A Roadmap for the University of Toronto

 It is expected that in the early stages of return, most employees who are able to work from home will continue to do so for some or all of the time.
 During this phase, all elements of research that can be undertaken from home, such as data analysis and writing, will continue remotely.
 Instructional activities will be planned so that the best possible student experience will be provided in a safe manner.
 The University will also be mindful of local advice from public transit authorities.
 Above all, we must be prepared for a resurgence of cases in our community and for some public health measures to be re-imposed.

 The University of Toronto is implementing a caretaking strategy that involves increased frequency of cleaning of shared public spaces.
 Hand sanitizer stations and wipe dispensers will be added to many high-traffic, high-use areas, such as libraries, classrooms and shared office spaces.
+The University is also implemented a heating, ventilation, and air-conditioning strategy to help maintain a safe indoor environment.

 Workplace measures will be put in place for employees, including staggered shifts and flexible work arrangements to reduce the risk of transmission.
 Physical distancing requirements in offices, labs and common spaces will be applied.
 The University’s EHS office has procedures in place in the event of probable or confirmed COVID-19 cases.